seenuanand/Inspire/README.md

 #### Allure json files are stored here

 # For Inspire Candidate Test Execute the Below scripts
+#### testPostBusinessProcess.py is a Vanila Script for analysing and it can be used as a Business Process Execution for Post Functionality
 #### webDriverManagerCheck.py is a  Driver Manager Checking script to avoid downloading the Drivers (Not Implimented yet to functionality)
 #### The above scripts can be executed directly from command prompt
 		C:/ProjectLocation/testPostBusinessProcess.py